6 Coping Skills for Stressed Parents

 Another option would be for you to trade childcare with a trusted friend so that you can work out.
 Some parents prefer to wake up before their child and go for a morning jog or join an online yoga class.

-When we exercise regularly, it can improve our physical and mental health because of its positive effects on our physical appearance and increase endorphins.
+When we exercise regularly, it can improve our physical and mental health because of its positive effects on our physical appearance and increased endorphins.

 4. Treat Yourself With Sleep